Questions & Answers

 - Any options on your policy such as the ability to switch investment fund or increase the level of cover are not changing

 Any payments made to or from us won’t change as a result of our proposal and you don't need to do anything.
 The transfer won’t affect your direct debit arrangements although the name appearing on your bank statement may be slightly different to what it is today.

 No. If you need to contact us, please contact us in the usual way.

 If I’m worried about my policy or want to speak to someone, who can I contact?

-If you have any other questions about your policy please call your usual number or contact your adviser.
+If you have any questions about your policy please call your usual number or contact your adviser.